clyver/PointGrouping/README.md

 while also iterating over anchors.
 There is the potential for the number of points to equal the number of anchors (n*n).

 ## Testing
-Testing was accomplished by testing each of the helpers, as well as and e2e test on our main group() function.
+Testing was accomplished by testing each of the helpers, as well as an e2e test on our main group() function.

 ## TODO
 + Try to do better than O(N^2)